7.0 Employment Policies and Procedures for Administrative and Professional Faculty

 Administrative and professional faculty with tenure or continued appointment and whose A/P position is abolished return to their academic department.

 The following procedure is provided as the means for resolution of grievances against a supervisor or member(s) of the university administration brought by members of the administrative and professional faculty.
 The steps in the grievance process will, in part, be guided by the reporting relationships of the employees involved in the grievance.
-Step one and two administrators involved in responding to a grievance should consult with the associate vice president for human resources or the associate provost for faculty affairs who may involve additional parties as appropriate.
+Step one and two administrators involved in responding to a grievance should consult with the associate vice president for human resources and/or the vice provost for faculty affairs who may involve additional parties as appropriate.
+Grievants, and those involved in responding to grievances, may consult with employee relations in the Department of Human Resources for additional information.

 7.7.1 Faculty Reconciliation and Mediation Services

 Reconciliation: Reconciliation is useful if the individual feels the issue may be amenable to, but will require time for, negotiation or if the individual is unsure whether his or her concern is a legitimate issue for a grievance, or if personal relations between the parties involved in the matter have become strained.
-Information regarding faculty reconciliation processes is available on the website for the Senior Vice President and Provost.
+Information regarding the faculty reconciliation process is available on the website for the executive vice president and provost under “Useful Links.”

-The Commission on Administrative and Professional Faculty Affairs (CAPFA) designates the method by which reconciliation services are offered to administrative and professional faculty members.
-In consultation with the associate vice president for human resources or the associate provost for faculty affairs, CAPFA may designate the Faculty Senate Committee on Reconciliation, which typically includes participation by one or more administrative and professional faculty members as members of the reconciliation team, to conduct reconciliation between a faculty member and his or her supervisor.
+The Faculty Senate Committee on Reconciliation, which typically includes participation by one or more administrative and professional faculty members as members of the reconciliation team, may conduct reconciliation between an A/P faculty member and his or her supervisor.
 Reconciliation may include fact-finding and engaging the appropriate parties in negotiating a resolution.
 The designated reconciliation service is referred to hereafter as the “reconciliation team.”
 Engaging the reconciliation team is not required prior to filing a grievance.

-For a potential grievance issue to qualify for consideration by the reconciliation team, the faculty member must contact the chair of the reconciliation team within 30 calendar days of the date the grievant knew, or should have known, of the event or action that is the basis for the potential grievance.
-(The chair of CAPFA, the associate vice president for human resources or the associate provost for faculty affairs can provide the name of the chair of the reconciliation team.)
+For a potential grievance issue to qualify for consideration by the reconciliation team, the A/P faculty member must contact the chair of the reconciliation team within 30 calendar days of the date the grievant knew, or should have known, of the event or action that is the basis for the potential grievance.

-Mediation: Mediation is a voluntary, confidential process through which trained neutral persons (mediators) assist people to express their concerns and develop solutions to the dispute in a safe and structured environment.
+Mediation: Mediation is a voluntary, confidential process through which trained neutral third persons (mediators) assist people to express their concerns and develop solutions to the dispute in a safe and structured environment.
+Assistance with mediation is available through the Department of Human Resources.
 Because mediation is voluntary, both parties must agree to participate in order for mediation to occur.
-Faculty members and supervisors are encouraged to consider using mediation to resolve disputes between them, or to help address a conflict between a faculty member and another member of the Virginia Tech community.
+A/P faculty members and supervisors are encouraged to consider using mediation to resolve disputes or to help address a conflict between an A/P faculty member and another member of the Virginia Tech community.

 Role of Mediators: Mediators do not make judgments, determine facts, or decide the outcome; instead they facilitate discussion between the participants, who identify the solutions best suited to their situation.
 No agreement is made unless and until it is acceptable to the participants.